 Based on these three core principles, Kijiji was able to quickly become the top classifieds site in Canada.
 “Launching and getting initial traction in a two-sided marketplace is tough,” says Bannister.
 “But if you concentrate your efforts in the right places — focusing on matching buyers and sellers, choosing specific markets in which to refine the product and marketing playbook, and doubling down where you have traction — you will be well positioned for success.”

-In the next post in this series, we will share Janet Bannister’s advice on how to grow a two-sided marketplace once you have initial traction.
-Follow us to receive this post in your inbox!
+In the second post in this series, we share Janet Bannister’s advice on how to grow a two-sided marketplace once you have initial traction. 👇